-As always, I hope you enjoy today’s holidays and observances, a music link to Diana Ross, factoids of interest for this day in history, the fact that you speak up as opposed mussitating, and a relevant quote from Marjorie Pay Hinckley on abstention to avoid Fetal Alcohol Disorder Syndrome, secure in the knowledge that if you want to find a gift for any memorable events like college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Omi, factoids of interest for this day in history, the fact that you do not have polyhydrosis, and a relevant quote from Irwin Cobb on traffic safety, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 1980 Number One Song— the number one song in 1980 on a run of 4 weeks in that position was “Upside Down” by Diana Ross.
-Here is a recording of the song: https://www.youtube.com/watch?v=4GtyMeEcPPE
+3. 2015 Number One Song— the number one song in 2015 on a run of 6 weeks (not continuous) in that position was “Cheerleader” by Omi.
+Here is a recording of the song: https://www.youtube.com/watch?v=jGflUbPQfW8.

 On this day in:

 a.
-1956 Elvis Presley appeared on The Ed Sullivan Show for the first time.
+1958 Elvis Presley appeared live to perform on The Ed Sullivan Show.

 e.
-2015 Elizabeth II became the longest reigning monarch in the history of the United Kingdom and is still going strong.
+2015 Elizabeth II became the longest serving monarch in British history.

 Alaskanpoet for Hire, Poems to Admire